LaunchCodeEducation/java-web-development/docs/_sources/chapters/data-types/exercises.rst.txt

       it, 'and what is the use of a book,' thought Alice 'without pictures or conversation?'``

 #. **Strings**: Extend the previous exercise.
-If the user enters a word that is
+Assume the user enters a word that is
-   in the sentence, print out its index within the string and its length.
+   in the sentence.
+Print out its index within the string and its length.
 Next, remove the word from the string and print the sentence again to confirm your code.
 Remember that strings are *immutable*, so you will need to reassign the old sentence variable or create a new one to store the updated phrase.